 University students may complete a minor in various divisions within Meadows School of the Arts.
 The minor will be noted on the student's transcript.
 Interested students should contact the office of the academic dean of their school of record for procedures concerning minor declaration.
 The minors are as follows:

-Advertising Art Art History

-Arts Entrepreneurship Arts Management

-Communication Studies Creative Computing Dance Performance

-Fashion Media

-Film and Media Arts Graphic Design

-History of the Visual and Performing Arts
+Advertising Art Art History Arts Entrepreneurship Arts Management Communication Studies Creative Computing Dance Performance Fashion Media Graphic Design History of the Visual and Performing Arts Journalism Music Musical Theatre Photography Songwriting

-Intermedia Theory and Practice

-Journalism Music Photography

-Music Education (includes

-Music Performance

-Texas teacher certification)

-Music Therapy (approved by

-American Music Therapy

-Certification exam)

-Association; leads to eligibility

-to sit for Music Therapy Board

-Dance

-Theatre

-Bachelor of Music Music Composition